The names: 19 children, 2 teachers killed in Uvalde school

 ———

-Polly Flores told the New York Times that her great-niece Annabelle Rodriguez was an honor roll student and close to her second cousin Jacklyn Cazares.
+Polly Flores told the New York Times that her great-niece Annabell Rodriguez was an honor roll student and close to her second cousin Jacklyn Cazares.

 ———

-Note: This story has been corrected to show Uziyah Garcia was 10, not 8.
-It also corrects the spelling of the first name of another victim.
-Her name was Maranda Mathis, not Miranda Mathis.